iampremtamang/ar-face-mask/README.md

 samples, guidance on mobile development, and a full API reference.

-## Note: Generally null safety error occurs due to changed in SDK version, should not run with *flutter run* rather *flutter run --no-sound-null-safety".
+#### Note: Generally null safety error occurs due to changed in SDK version, should not run *flutter run* rather *flutter run --no-sound-null-safety".
 Have not done for iOS